 6.1.3 Flatjacks shall be made of metal or other material such that the flatjack in a slot in masonry will be capable of applying operating pressures up to the expected maximum flatjack pressure.
 See Note 2.
-Metal flatjacks suitable for this purpose shall be made of type 304 stainless steel sheet of 0.024 in.
-(0.6 mm) to 0.048 in.
-(1.2 mm) in thickness with welded seams along the edges and incorporating hydraulic inlet or outlet ports.
+Metal flatjacks suitable for this purpose shall be made of type 304 stainless steel sheet of 0.024 (0.6 mm) to 0.048 in.
+(1.2 mm) in thickness with welded seams along the edges, and incorporating hydraulic inlet or outlet ports.

-Note 2-A maximum operating pressure of 1000 psi (6.9 MPa) or less is often adequate for older existing masonry, but flatjacks with higher operating pressures may be required for more recently constructed buildings.
+Note 2-A maximum operating pressure of 1000 psi (6.9 MPa) is adequate for older existing masonry, but flatjacks with higher operating pressures may be required for more recently constructed buildings.
 Flatjacks manufactured with flexible polymers that have operating pressure ranges of less than 1000 psi (6.9 MPa) may be useful for stress measurements in some historic masonry.

-- 6.1.4 Calibrate all flatjacks as described in Section 8 to determine their pressure-applied load characteristics. - 6.2 Hydraulic System-A hydraulic pump with hydraulic hoses is required.
+6.1.4 Calibrate all flatjacks as described in Section 8 to determine their pressure-applied load characteristics.

+6.2 Hydraulic System-A hydraulic pump with hydraulic hoses is required.
 Hose connections shall fit the flatjack inlet port.
-Measure pressure using gages calibrated to a traceable standard having both an accuracy of 1 % of full hydraulic scale and an appropriate operating range.
-The hydraulic system shall be capable of maintaining constant pressure within 1 % of full scale for at least 5 min. - 6.3 Displacement Measurement-Measure displacements of the masonry by a mechanical gage extensometer which measures the distance between fixed gage points on the masonry as shown in Fig. 2.
+Measure pressure using gauges calibrated to a traceable standard having both an accuracy of 1 % of full hydraulic scale and an appropriate operating range.
+The hydraulic system shall be capable of maintaining constant pressure within 1 % of full scale for at least 5 min.

+6.3 Displacement Measurement-Measure displacements of the masonry with electronic instrumentation, for example, a Linearly Variable Differential Transformer (LVDT) mounted to the surface of the masonry between the flatjacks, or by a mechanical gauge extensioneter which measures the distance between fixed gauge points on the masonry as shown in Fig. 1.
 The method or device used to measure deformations shall be capable of deformation measurements up to $\frac{3}{16}$ in.
 (5 mm).
-Deformation measurements shall have an accuracy of at least ± 0.005 % of gage length.
+Deformation measurements shall have an accuracy of at least ± 0.005 % of gauge length.
+Record measurements manually at discrete intervals, or continuously by automatic data recording.